mongodb/docs-docurl/README.md

 ### Source and Output

-DOCURL fetches the assets from *source* (after assembling the correct raw github url), and will output to a file named whatever is in *output*.
+DOCURL fetches the assets from *source* (after assembling the correct raw GitHub url), and will output to a file named whatever is in *output*.
 The directory the file is put in is declared in the `assets.output_paths` entry: